Gum Disease FAQs: What You Need to Know About Gingivitis and Periodontitis

 How Can Someone Prevent Gum Disease?

 Having excellent oral hygiene and seeing your dentist regularly can help prevent gum disease.
 Quit smoking if you currently smoke.
 Let your dentist know what medications you are on because some drugs can cause gum inflammation.
+Prioritize your dental health now to prevent bigger problems down the road.
 Finally, follow your dentist’s recommendations when it comes to keeping your gums and teeth healthy.
-Do you have any other question(s) we may not have addressed here?
-Give us a call at (619) 543-0905, we’d be more than happy to talk to you.